bodensjc/ddecay/README.md

 ## Data Analysis
 This is the crux of the research.
 Here we study the many variables of the decays, generating a great number of plots from which we can extract useful information regarding the signals and background.
 The `/image/` and `/finalImages/` subdirectories are where I store any plots I create, more important (final) plots going into the `/finalImages/` folder.
 The subdirectories `/old_C/` and `/old_dsp/` are, as labeled, _old_.
 They contain my first attempts at analysis from Summer 2020.
 The methods used are sometimes similar to more recent code, but in general these are just saved for a rare reference to past work and will certainly **not** work on existing datasets.
 The `/scripts/` subdirectory contains all fitting functions used.
 The most improtant file in this folder is `new_fit_spectrum.C`.
 It was created to make various fitting techniques "easier" in the Analysis stage, this will be seen later on.
 The "loose" files in the main `ddecay/` directory are what I used for analysis.

-Here are brief descriptions of the files:

-Special files:
- * [`differences.xlsx`](https://github.com/bodensjc/ddecay/blob/main/differences.xlsx): Quick excel sheet to find Δm(Ds-D+) for momentum regions
- * [`quick.py`](https://github.com/bodensjc/ddecay/blob/main/quick.py): Quickply made python parser used to find what variables are used in Momentum Scaling code.
- * [`notes.txt`](https://github.com/bodensjc/ddecay/blob/main/notes.txt): Notes file used when searching for ~~missing~~(ended up none missing) TCKs.
-Also used to look at the "overlap region".
- * `README.md`: Documentation.
+### Cut the data
 Due to the size of the data for this analysis some more "modern" ROOT techniques are applied, namely, `RDataFrames`.
 RDataFrames (RDFs) are fairly new to ROOT, as such they arenn't documented incredibly well and are not yet as powerful as their predecessor `MakeSelector`.
 The [official documentation](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) provides a helpful cheat sheet on the functions that can be used with RDFs.
 In my case, I use RDFs to make my first analysis cuts on the larger data set.
 I make special use of the `Snapshot()` function to create smaller, more efficient data sets that include only necessary variables (for fitting, momentum scaling, etc.).
 I was not able to figure out if it was possible to do fitting in RDFs, so I do all fitting in a `MakeSelector`.
+You _can_ make regular plots and histograms in RDFs, but I found the process to have some tedious additional steps- so I generally stuck to the aforementioned method of snapshots.
 Here is a list of my RDF files and analysis files as well as their purpose:

 RDataFrame Files:
+ * **Useful**
+   * [`dp_dalitz_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_dalitz_rdf.C): Dalitz plots of the D+ decay.
+   * [`dp_dsp_cut_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_dsp_cut_rdf.C): The big one!
+This file contains the final cuts and "standardizes" the data so that I can make ONE ntuple containing both D+ and Ds data.
+   * [`dp_ms_reduced_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_ms_reduced_rdf.C): Used in conjunction with `quick.py`, makes reduced ntuples that are cut and include only variables necessary for momentum scaling steps.
+   * [`extra_info_rdf.C](https://github.com/bodensjc/ddecay/blob/main/extra_info_rdf.C): Commented below the preamble are some helpful functions for getting properties of the ntuple/data (column names, number of entries, ...).
+Also used to investigate OdinTCKs and the overlap region (see `notes.txt`).
+ * **Old**
+   * [`dp_cuts_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_cuts_rdf.C): Old D+ cuts with some attempts at fitting.
+   * [`dsp_cuts_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dsp_cuts_rdf.C): Old Ds cuts with some attempts at fitting.
+   * [`dp_dsp_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_dsp_rdf.C): Simple plots of the two decays with some cuts.
+   * [`dp_fit_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_fit_rdf.C): Failed attempts at fitting.
+   * [`dp_mstest_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_mstest_rdf.C): Old file used to make plots of the T-Stations for momentum scaling.
+   * [`dp_probtests_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_probtests_rdf.C): Looking at ProbNNx in different regions.
+   * [`dp_tests_rdf.C](https://github.com/bodensjc/ddecay/blob/main/dp_tests_rdf.C): Looking at endvertex cuts.
+   * [`lifetime_rdf.C](https://github.com/bodensjc/ddecay/blob/main/lifetime_rdf.C): Trying to manually calculate lifetime before eventually remaking ntuples to include the `_TAU` variable.

+Analysis files:
+ * **Useful**
    *
+ * **Old**
+   *

+Here are brief descriptions of other files used:
+ * [`differences.xlsx`](https://github.com/bodensjc/ddecay/blob/main/differences.xlsx): Quick excel sheet to find Δm(Ds-D+) for momentum regions.
+ * [`quick.py`](https://github.com/bodensjc/ddecay/blob/main/quick.py): Quickply made python parser used to find what variables are used in Momentum Scaling code.
+ * [`notes.txt`](https://github.com/bodensjc/ddecay/blob/main/notes.txt): Notes file used when searching for ~~missing~~(ended up none missing) TCKs.
+Also used to look at the "overlap region".
+ * `README.md`: Documentation.